fbpx

 Wetsuits are the most important piece of safety equipment in Washington State canyons.
 Canyoneers use a special canyoneering wetsuit that is very durable with protected rub points.
 It is possible to use diving wetsuits, but they will be more restrictive as you move through the canyons.

-In whitewater canyoneering your backpack is an important link in the chain of safety.
+In whitewater canyoneering your backpack becomes an extension of yourself.
 It securely holds your rope, all your safety equipment, your food and water, and your dry bucket.
 The backpack is a key tool that has many surprise uses.

 Any canyoneering backpack should be made out of heavy duty PVC.
 Look for a bag with lots of drainage.
 The canyon bag should quickly fill and drain of water so that you don’t have to carry around additional water weight.